51Degrees/specifications/pipeline-specification/features/data-updates.md

 programmatic update is to initiate immediate polling of the remote HTTP server, where this option is enabled.

-If it is automatic update via HTTP is not enabled, for file data sources it causes immediate update, irrespective of whether Automatic Update from File is enabled.
+If automatic update via HTTP is not enabled and a file data source is specified then it causes immediate refresh of the Engine using the file at the configured location, irrespective of whether Automatic Update from File is enabled.

 For memory data sources, programmatic update MUST allow provision of the new memory data source.

 Implementations MAY choose to provide options of Programmatic Update that distinguish a request for HTTP update as opposed to file update.